Colombian peace process: 2014

 In the first round, Zuluaga did well with a first-place finish (29.28%) ahead of President Santos (25.72%).
 In his second round campaign, the incumbent president doubled down on the issue of peace, presenting the election as a choice between peace or endless war, and successfully put together a broad coalition for peace with endorsements from the left and centre-left, including that of Clara López, the first round candidate of the left-wing Alternative Democratic Pole (15.21%), but also his 2010 rival Antanas Mockus and the left-wing Mayor of Bogotá Gustavo Petro.
-Zuluaga was endorsed by Martha Lucía Ramírez, the first round candidate of the Conservative Party (15.52%).
+Zuluaga was endorsed by Marta Lucía Ramírez, the first round candidate of the Conservative Party (15.52%).
 As a result of his alliance with Ramírez, Zuluaga moderated his position on the peace process, agreeing to continue negotiations under certain conditions – an evaluation of what had been agreed upon and "tangible signs of peace" from the guerrilla.
 Santos was reelected in June with 51% against 45% for Zuluaga.

 The FARC declared two unilateral temporary ceasefires during the first and second rounds of the presidential election, between May 20 and 28 and again between June 9 and 30.

 In August, the first meeting between 12 victims of the conflict and the negotiators took place in Havana, an event hailed as a highly symbolic solemn exchange between the victims face-to-face with their victimizers.
 In a joint communiqué for the occasion, both sides reiterated that victims were at the core of the agreement.
 The second victims' delegation was received in September.
 Notwithstanding these encounters, victims of the FARC feeling that they had not been sufficiently taken into account organized a forum to have their voices taken into account.
 The forum brought together both opponents and supporters of the peace process.